mmcdaris/airbrake-docs/jekyll/_docs/performance-monitoring/frequently-asked-questions.md

 ### What does Performance Monitoring cost?

-After the free usage tier of 5,000 requests, pricing for Airbrake Performance Monitoring is based on the amount of requests monitored in each monthly billing period.
+Pricing for Airbrake Performance Monitoring is based on the number of requests monitored in the monthly billing period.
+Each month includes a free amount of usage, making it free and easy to try.

 | Requests monitored | Price      |
 |--------------------|------------|